-The persons named in the accompanying form of proxy are Trustees and/or executive officers of the Trust: Sam Kolias, CEO and Chair of the Board, and Lisa Smandych, Chief Financial Officer ("CFO").
+The persons named in the accompanying form of proxy or voting information form, as applicable, are Trustees and/or executive officers of the Trust: Sam Kolias, CEO and Chair of the Board, and Gregg Tinling, Chief Financial Officer ("CFO").

 You have the right to appoint another person or company (who need not be a Unitholder) to represent you at the Meeting, or any adjournment or postponement thereof.
-To do so, insert the name of that person or company in the space provided in the form of proxy.
+To do so, insert the name of that person or company in the space provided in the form of proxy or voting information form, as applicable.

-Your Units will be voted or withheld from voting in accordance with your instructions indicated on the form of proxy.
+Your Units will be voted or withheld from voting in accordance with your instructions indicated on the form of proxy or voting information form, as applicable.
 In the absence of such instructions, your Units will be voted FOR each of the matters to be acted upon as set out in this Circular.

-The persons named in your form of proxy will have discretionary authority with respect to any amendments or variations of the matters of business to be acted on at the Meeting or any other matters properly brought before the Meeting or any adjournment or postponement thereof, in each instance, to the extent permitted by law.
+The persons named in your form of proxy or voting information form, as applicable, will have discretionary authority with respect to any amendments or variations of the matters of business to be acted on at the Meeting or any other matters properly brought before the Meeting or any adjournment or postponement thereof, in each instance, to the extent permitted by law.
 At the time of printing the Circular, management is not aware of any such amendment, variation or other matter.